Olive-blockchain/Olive-network.github.io/collections/_posts/2021-07-09-how-to-pick-a-chia-pool.en.md

 ## Fee payout structure

 We expect _PPLNS_ (Pay Per Last N Shares) to be the dominant pool rewards format.
 In this reward format, after a set period, any shares contributed to the pool in this time period are used to determine each farmer's payout.
 How long that period is can vary greatly as it is tied directly to when a pool wins a reward. _PPS_ (Pay Per Share) is another less common format where there is a predetermined time period, and the pool will keep a constant payout based on shares and the total pool performance.
 PPS is meant to eliminate large payout variance for the farmer, where the pool takes on the risks of any luck, bad or good.
 The two different formats have their pros and cons.
-[This article](https://medium.com/luxor/mining-pool-payment-methods-pps-vs-pplns-ac699f44149f) covers the payment methods in more detail (and even though it refers to mining and Bitcoin, the concepts apply to Chia pools).
+[This article](https://medium.com/luxor/mining-pool-payment-methods-pps-vs-pplns-ac699f44149f) covers the payment methods in more detail (and even though it refers to mining and Bitcoin, the concepts apply to Olive pools).

 It is up to you to read up on exactly how a pool distributes the earnings, and how well they explain and reason their shares and payout format.